 wicked was implemented as a group of DBus services that are integrated with systemd.
 So the usual systemctl commands will apply to wicked.

-On SUSE Linux Enterprise, wicked is running by default.
+On SUSE Linux Enterprise, wicked runs by default.
 If you want to check what is currently enabled and whether it is running, call:

 systemctl status network